RARNIUM/Reresunwon-Femi-Kehinde/SwagLabDEMO/HAMBURGERG-TC.md

 *Status: PASS*

-## TC-004 -- Verify All Items Navigation ##
+# TC-004 -- Verify All Items Navigation #

 Test Scenario: Verify that All Items navigates the user to the Products page.

-Precondition: User is on the SauceDemo Products page.
+Precondition: User is on the SauceDemo Hamburger Menu.

 Test Data: None